 "But that no man is justified by the law in the sight of God, it is evident: for, The just shall live by faith."

 "Christ is become of no effect unto you, whosoever of you are justified by the law; ye are fallen from grace."

 Galatians 5:4, KJV

-Notice in that last verse, Paul is telling the backslidden Galatian brethren the very same thing that he wrote to the Roman brethren in Romans 11:6; and that is, that either we are saved, or justified, by the Law, meaning our own good works, or else we are saved solely by God's Grace.
-There simply can be no mixing of the two; and that is precisely what some modern-day Christians, such as the Seventh Day Adventists, or perhaps the Messianic Jews, are doing, when they insist that we must believe in Jesus, but we must also fulfill parts of the old Mosaic Law, such as observing the Sabbath.
+Notice in that last verse, Paul is telling the backslidden Galatian brethren the very same thing that he wrote to the Roman brethren in Romans 11:6.
+That is, that either we are saved, or justified, by the Law -- meaning our own good works -- or else we are saved solely by God's Grace.
+There simply can be no mixing of the two; and that is precisely what some modern-day Christians -- such as the Seventh Day Adventists, and I would think the Messianic Jews -- are doing, when they insist that we must believe in Jesus, but we must also fulfill parts of the old Mosaic Law, such as observing the Sabbath.
 They are trying to mix the Old Covenant, which was sealed by the blood of animals, with the New Covenant, which was sealed by the precious Blood of Jesus Christ, or as the Lord Himself called it, the Blood of the New Testament:

 "For this is my blood of the new testament, which is shed for many for the remission of sins."

 Matthew 26:28, KJV